Nelsoon-ds/data-mining-project/README.md

 ## Dataset
 The dataset used in this project was sourced from Kaggle and contains over 100,000 Glassdoor reviews.
 The data was converted to binary using One-Hot Encoding to facilitate the analysis.

+A link to the reviews can be found here: https://www.kaggle.com/datasets/davidgauthier/glassdoor-job-reviews

 ## Methodology

 ### Data Preprocessing